david thompson painting

 • What finish is best for textured walls?

-It is best to paint textured walls in a matte or eggshell finish paint.
-Paint with a gloss finish will make the texture look harsh and visually overpower your room decor.
-A matte paint will give it a more subtle look that blends with other features in the room.
-Matte paint will look best if it is applied with a "high-nap" or "fluffy" roller brush.
+For textured walls, it’s best to use a matte or eggshell finish paint.
+Glossy paint can make the texture look too harsh and overpower your room’s decor.
+A matte finish gives a more subtle look that blends well with other features in the room.
+To get the best result, use a “high-nap” or “fluffy” roller brush for a smoother application.

 WHAT OUR CUSTOMERS SAY

-We work hard to ensure that we exceed all customer expectations.
-With every painting project, we strive to be the best painters in Richmond, KY, and the surrounding area.
-But do not just take our word for it, read our reviews below and see what our customers have to say.
+We really go the extra mile to make sure we knock your socks off with our work!
+Every painting project we take on, we aim to be the best painters in Richmond, KY, and the surrounding areas.
+But hey, don't just take our word for it—check out our reviews below and see what our awesome customers have to say!

 A white background with a few lines on it